anthonymr/R2R/README.md

   r2r -n [your identifier] -t client -p [port] -s [localhost/ip]
 ```

+To send a message just press ctrl + n

+To exit send a new message with !q as content

 If starting as client and no server name (-s) provided, then localhost is used.

 ## Help